Squish for JavaFX Tutorial

 Examining the Generated Code

-The generated code is about 30 lines of code.
-Here's an extract that just shows how Squish records clicking the Edit menu's Add option, typing in Jane Doe's details into the Add dialog, and clicking OK at the end to close the dialog and update the table.
+Here's an extract that shows how Squish records clicking the Edit menu's Add option, typing in Jane Doe's details into the Add dialog, and clicking OK at the end to close the dialog and update the table.

-As you can see the tester used the keyboard to tab from one text field to another and clicked OK with the mouse.
-If the tester had moved the focus by clicking the mouse and clicked the OK button by tabbing to it and pressing Spacebar, or any other combination of interactions, the outcome would be the same, but of course Squish will have recorded the actual actions that were taken.
+If the tester had moved the focus by clicking the mouse and clicked the OK button by tabbing to it and pressing Spacebar, or any other combination of interactions, the outcome should be the same, but since TMTOWTDI, each of the ways can be recorded and tested separately by Squish.

 Notice in the code snippet that there are no explicit delays.
-(It is possible to force a delay using Squish's snooze(seconds) function.)
-This is because the Object waitForObject(objectOrName) function delays until the object it is given is ready—thus allowing Squish to run as fast as the GUI toolkit can cope with, but no faster.
+(It is possible to force a delay using Squish's snooze() function.)
+This is because the waitForObject() function delays until the object is ready — thus allowing Squish to run as fast as the GUI toolkit can cope with, but no faster.

 Squish recordings refer to objects using variables that begin with a names.